 The elimination period begins on the date you become disabled, not the date you file a claim.
 Once the claim is successfully processed, you need only wait out the remaining days.
-Waiting periods help the insurer keep its costs low as if you recover during that time you become ineligible for benefits.
+If you recover during that time you become ineligible for benefits.
 For that reason, choosing a policy with a shorter elimination period could result in higher premiums.

 An exclusion is a condition or activity in your disability insurance policy for which you will not receive disability insurance benefits should you become disabled due to that condition or activity.
-[Pre-existing conditions](#pre-existing-condition] are a common exclusion, but not all pre-existing conditions are excluded.
+Pre-existing conditions are a common exclusion, but not all pre-existing conditions are excluded.
 Other types of exclusions include risky hobbies or lifestyle choices, such as smoking.

 The future purchase option, also called a future increase option, is a provision of disability insurance that allows you, up to a certain age, to increase your coverage even if your health has declined since taking out the policy.
 While you’ll have to pay higher premiums, you won’t have to take another medical exam.

 Group disability insurance

 Group disability insurance is an insurance policy you receive from your employer.
 Because it’s offered to a large group of people — your fellow employees — you’ll be offered a discounted rate, which may even be wholly or partially subsidized by the company.
 However, employer-sponsored disability insurance may offer lower coverage than a private disability insurance policy, and if you leave your job you’ll lose that coverage.